cosinekitty/astronomy/source/python/README.md

 See [`LunarEclipseInfo`](#LunarEclipseInfo) for more information.
-To find a series of lunar eclipses, call this function once, then keep calling [`NextLunarEclipse`](#NextLunarEclipse) as many times as desired, passing in the `center` value returned from the previous call.
+To find a series of lunar eclipses, call this function once, then keep calling [`NextLunarEclipse`](#NextLunarEclipse) as many times as desired, passing in the `peak` value returned from the previous call.

 | Type | Parameter | Description |
 | --- | --- | --- |